sfatkhutdinov/cs2_rl_agent/analysis_log/main.md

    - Create a session work log with planned actions and completed steps
    - Summarize file changes made in each session
    - Document decision points and reasoning
-   - Create a mental map of document relationships
+   - Create documentation relationship maps as actual reference files

 7. MAINTAIN WORK CONTEXT:
    - Track modified files with their locations and purposes
    - Maintain a running summary of major changes
    - Note which areas of documentation are complete vs. in progress
-   - Create mental shortcuts for navigating the documentation hierarchy
+   - Create a session-specific document relationship index for complex tasks
-   - Before ending a session, note the state and next steps
+   - Before ending a session, create a "next steps" section with specific files and actions

 8. HANDLE INFORMATION OVERLOAD:
    - Prioritize recent changes over historical context